green stoney Norwegian coastline

 Virtual Doctor service

-Virtual Doctor lets you speak to a real doctor on the phone or by video from anywhere in the world in a number of different languages, including English, Spanish and Mandarin.3
+Getting medical advice in a new country can be challenging.
+The Virtual Doctor service lets you speak to a qualified doctor from anywhere in the world in a number of languages.

 Icon of phone and healthcare cross